 We wanted to reach out to our tenants and provide a further update in relation to the COVID-19 pandemic and our business continuity plan.
-Our office will remain closed until further communication is received from the Provincial Government, meaning staff are working remotely as much as possible.
-However, if there is a maintenance emergency, at any time 24/7 you can call the office line at 613-542-7343 and choose Option 1 to be connected to our emergency dispatch.
-For non-emergency maintenance inquiries, accounting or apartment questions, please listen to the prompts available to be connected to the correct department.
+Our office will remain closed until further notice, staff are no longer working remotely and are available when calling our office.
 Note that our staff and security are still performing regular building checks during this time.

 We are still receiving questions about how to make payments, as a reminder the current options are below and note our new secure mailbox as well:

 o Drop off payment to our new secure mailbox, which Is located at our office entrance at 159 Princess Street.
 Payment should be in a sealed envelope identifying which business the payment is for.

 o mailing cheque(s) to 159 Princess Street, PO Box 1534, Kingston, ON K7L 5C7

 o We are NO LONGER accepting credit/debit payments as we are returning to our regular process of cash or cheque for August 1st payments.

 - As rental payments are still required in order for us to continue to honour our financial responsibilities (maintenance, security, staff payroll, banking obligations), we wanted to highlight new programs and avenues for business that have been released by both the Provincial and Federal Government: